HPC-Bugs/reproducers/compiler/Fortran/ifx/associate-stmt/README.md

 ## Steps to Reproduce

-This is triggered by trying to use an associate-name created by getting a slice of an assumed character length variable, which seemingly has not be given a length, as can be seen when trying to compile `example.f90`.
+This is triggered when refering to an associate-name created when the selector was a slice of an assumed character length variable.
+The associate-name seemingly has not be given a length.
+This behavior can be observed when trying to compile `example.f90`.

 See below: